fireundubh/playwithfire/kingdomcome/classes/backgammon.md

 #### **Parameters**

-`playerId`: A string representing the UUID of an entity
+`playerId`: A string representing the UUID of the player

 #### **Return value**